cloud-gov/cg-workshop/00-slides-cloudgov.md

 * A mission
-  * Housing for hurricane victims
+  * Housing for disaster victims
 * A team
   * Project / Product Managers
   * Designers / Developers